appdevgbb/gbb-bot-workshop/README.md

 * Creating a knowledge base for a Bot
 * Using Conversational Language Understanding
 * Integrations with PVA and Bot Framework skills
+* Channels for Bots
+  * External-facing web apps
+  * Teams and other chat platforms

 ## Prerequisites